laurentperrinet/Perrinet20PredictiveProcessing/README.md

 *lagging* the moving dot.
 This visual illusion saw a resurgence of scientific interest with the motion extrapolation model [@Nijhawan02; @Nijhawan09].
-However, other models such as differential latency of postdiction were also proposed, such that it is yet not clear what is the neural substrate of the FLE.
+However, other models such as differential latency or postdiction were also proposed, such that it is yet not clear what is the neural substrate of the FLE.
 Here, similarly to the model compensating for delays [@PerrinetAdamsFriston14], we define a model of predictive processing defined on the visual topography using an internal